dadaismee/vs_blog/src/blog/phd-draft/index.md

 Although formally similar, as both behavioral and signaling conventions can be described as games with players and payoffs, they differ in that the latter have an additional "layer" of information between players.
 And although Lewis himself proclaimed signaling conventions a subcategory of behavioral ones, the relationship between them is not clear.
 For Skyrms, signals *inform* action, and signaling networks *coordinate* action, which implicitly conveys signaling conventions as underpinning behavioral ones.
 Skyrms further suggests that signaling is responsible for the evolution of teamwork itself [@skyrms2010], which questions Lewis's hierarchical categorization and creates a version of a chicken-and-egg problem.
 We will look closer at the relationship between behavioral and signaling  conventions and its role in emergence of social institutions in the third chapter.

-## Criticisms of Lewis's theory of conventions
+## Criticisms and problems Lewis's theory generated
 Lewis's theory has been criticized on many grounds, and, as @rescorla2024 notes, virtually every component of his theory has been under attack: from imprecise notion of equilibrium concept to the very necessity of conventions for solving coordination problems.
 Many criticisms have been met in refinements and extensions of Lewis's theory by later scholars.

 There are five main areas of criticism of Lewis's account of conventions: